yvonnejansen/KidNamer/README.md

 The table `name_table` can be omitted if the booleans `use_ranks` and `use_randomNames` defined in `variables.js` are set to `false`.
 However, the system is more useful if the table exists.
 If no data for ranks or weights are available, then a table just containing names works too if the weight and rank columns have all values set to 1.

-1. A table named `ratings` to hold the ratings that you give to different names.
+**A table named `ratings`** to hold the ratings that the two persons give to different names.
 This table needs to have four columns:
 	1. name
 	1. rank
 	1. rating_a